CallumWalley/hpc-shell/README.md

 1. Follow the instructions found in the [Software Carpentry example lesson source](https://github.com/carpentries/lesson-example/) to create a repository for your lesson.
-2. Edit [_config.yml](_config.yml) to modify the configuration options at the bottom for the remote host you will be using.
-These options set such things as the address of the host to login to and the ID that is used to incorporate host-specific code snippets (see below).
+2. Create any host specific `.yml` files in the directory [_includes](_includes)
-3. Create the required host-specific code snippets in subdirectories in [_includes/snippets](_includes/snippets).
+3. Create any required host-specific code snippets in the subdirectory [_includes/snippets](_includes/snippets).
 These snippets provide inputs and outputs that are host-specific and that are included automatically based on the configuration in the `_config.yml` file.